partim/netdb/README.md

-# nsswitch: Name Service Switch for Rust
+# netdb: Network Database for Rust

-This crate will eventually contain a pure-Rust implementation of the name service switch facilities provided by many Unix-style systems on all platforms supported by Rust.
-It will allow looking up various types of network-related names according to the system configuration.
+This crate will eventually contain a pure-Rust implementation of queries for network-related names similar to the functions found in POSIX’ `netdb.h`.
+The eventual implementation will be cross-platform and perform the correct actions as configured for the particular system.

 For the moment, the crate is too young to be on crates.io.